Leionema westonii

 Leionema westonii is a flowering plant in the family Rutaceae and is endemic to New South Wales.
 It has white flowers borne in upper leaf axils.
+The species is listed as critically endangered at the both Commonwealth level and in New South Wales.

 Description

 Leionema westonii is a multi-branched shrub to 70 cm high and forms a rhizome.
 The stems are covered with spreading, soft, fine, simple white hairs.
 The leaves are linear-shaped or narrow elliptic, 6-16 mm long, 1-1.8 mm wide, margins rolled under, apex pointed, upper surface covered with spreading, soft, weak hairs, lower surface covered with white, minute protuberances and with sparsely soft, fine, weak hairs.
 The single flowers are borne in upper leaf axils on a pedicel 3-5.5 mm long, bracteole 2.4-2.8 mm long and covered with soft, spreading hairs and tapering gradually to a point.
 The calyx is cup-shaped, 1.3-1.6 mm long, with occasional long, stiff, upright hairs, sometimes with minute star-shaped hairs, triangular shaped teeth about 1 mm long.
 The white petals are 4-4.6 mm long, upper surface smooth, lower surface dotted with glands and with occasional short soft, weak, thin hairs.
 Flowering occurs from late summer to autumn.